jasontconnell/linecount/readme.md

 linecount -d . -e go

->. has 2 files that match, and 69 LOC in 2 files with extensions in go .
+>. has 69 LOC in 2 files with extensions in go .
 Average 34.5

 > Finished process in 1.9769ms

 API included